nymtech/nym/documentation/dev-portal/src/events/hcpp23-serinko.md

 To download Monero wallet visit [getmonero.org](https://www.getmonero.org/downloads/).
 To connect to the Mixnet follow these steps:

-1. Start and connect NymConnect (or `nym-socks5-client`)
+1. Start and connect [NymConnect](./hcpp23-serinko.html#nymconnect-installation) (or [`nym-socks5-client`](./hcpp23-serinko.html#building-nym-platform))
 2. Start your Monero wallet
 3. Go to: *Settings* -> *Interface* -> *Socks5 proxy* -> Add values: IP address `127.0.0.1`, Port `1080` (the values copied from NymConnect)
-5. Now your Monero wallet runs through the Mixnet and it will be connected only if your NymConnect or `nym-socks5-client`.
+5. Now your Monero wallet runs through the Mixnet and it will be connected only if your NymConnect or `nym-socks5-client` are connected.

 ![Monero wallet setup](../images/monero_tutorial/monero-gui-NC.gif)